Contextual onboarding is the unspoken hero in successful onboarding.

 5. Leave out the murky– Test it out with users

 Ask users to go through the onboarding and share their thoughts out loud.
 Analyze how they navigate through the platform.
-Keep a close eye on what steps they take, if they miss any actions, or more importantly, if they get stuck somewhere.
+Keep a close eye on what steps they take, whether they miss any actions, and, more importantly, whether they get stuck somewhere.

 This is arguably the most important step.
 It will show you any loopholes where information is needed.
 And once those missing links are found, you can add information to avoid further frustration or confusion.